What to Consider When Buying a Business

 • Equipment and inventories may be outdated

-• Relation with the suppliers or vendors could be in a bad shape
+• Relations with the suppliers or vendors could be in bad shape

 • The building could be too old and require renovation

-• Seller may present a puffed up estimate of business worth
+• The seller may present a puffed-up estimate of the business’s worth

 • Some receivables might be non-collectible